Mad Desert Trekking Adventure Guides

 Michael Albrough is an Arizona transplant who grew up in Michigan and made his way to the Valley of the Sun in 2009 from Minnesota, where he spent 13 years in the cryogenic chamber known as the Land of 10,000 Lakes.

-After thawing out, he resumed his passion for running, fitness and outdoor adventure.
+After thawing out, he resumed his enthusiasm for running, fitness and outdoor adventure.
 Albrough is a U.S. Army veteran, a long-time fitness professional, NSCA-certified personal trainer and an outdoor adventure guide.
 He has completed many successful adventure trips in and around Arizona, including hiking Grand Canyon rim to rim, the Nankoweap route — considered one of the most difficult named trails in the Grand Canyon — along with many other epic adventures throughout Arizona and Utah

 When Albrough is not out on the trail, he can be found in the gym, and enjoying time with family, friends and his pack of three beagles.
-He also runs and and raises funds for St. Jude Children’s Research Hospital as a St. Jude Heroes National Ambassador.
+He also runs races and raises funds for St. Jude Children’s Research Hospital as a St. Jude Heroes National Ambassador.

-Ryan Barnett | Adventure Guide
+Joe Berman | Adventure Guide

 Mad Desert Trekking